-(d) [OPTION 1 if Article 6.2.F applies and the specific unit cost[/lump sum] cost covers indirect costs: [unit costs under Articles 5.2(f) and 6.2.F.] [lump sum costs under Articles 5.2(f) and 6.2.F.]
+(d) [OPTION 1 if Article 6.2.F applies and the specific unit cost[/lump sum] cost covers indirect costs: [unit costs under Articles 5.2(f) and 6.2.F.][lump sum costs under Articles 5.2(f) and 6.2.F.]]
 [OPTION 2: not applicable.]

-Beneficiaries receiving an operating grant17 financed by the EU or Euratom budget cannot declare indirect costs for the period covered by the operating grant.
+Beneficiaries receiving an operating grant financed by the EU or Euratom budget cannot declare indirect costs for the period covered by the operating grant, unless they can demonstrate that the operating grant does not cover any costs of the action.

-F. [OPTION 1: [Insert name of specific cost category(ies)18][OPTION 2 if no specific cost categories applicable to the grant: Specific cost category(ies)]
+F. [OPTION 1: [Insert name of specific cost category(ies)][OPTION 2 if no specific cost categories applicable to the grant: Specific cost category(ies)]

-[OPTION 1a for specific unit costs (if unit cost foreseen by Commission decision and applicable to the grant): [Insert name of specific cost category] are eligible, if they correspond to the amount per unit set out in Annex 2a multiplied by the number of actual units [and if [insert eligibility conditions, if any]].]
+[OPTION 1a for specific unit costs (if unit cost foreseen by Commission decision and applicable to the grant): [Insert name of specific cost category] are eligible, if they correspond to the amount per unit set out in Annex 2a multiplied by the actual number of units [and if [insert eligibility conditions, if any]].]